dkaksl/steam/README.md

 # steam

-Library for consuming Steam API
+Library for consuming the Steam Web API

-## How to build
+## How to Build

 1. Create the file `secret/apikey` and add your steam API key as one line of UTF-8 encoded text
 2. Call `mvn`